the-idc/home/content/newsletters/idc-newsletter-2020-11-01.md

 Referendums seem to have a pretty bad reputation at the moment.
 I think this is probably because of the Brexit referendum, which seems to have traumatized everyone (even some of the politicians who originally claimed to want Brexit).
 However, I think we should bear in mind that the Brexit referendum was somewhat atypical.
 Usually referenda have clearly defined options with outcomes that everyone understands, but this wasn't the case with Brexit.
 In fact, even three years after the vote, its not clear what 'Brexit' will mean for Britain (Canada-style deal?
 WTO terms? red-white-and-blue Brexit? who can tell?).
 There are a lot of reasons why this happened, but there's no reason why it has to be a feature of a referendum vote.

 I actually think referenda could be very useful democratic tools for pandemic management.
 It's common for governments to generate a number of policy proposals before deciding on a course of action.
-If the proposals are all well-defined and possible, why not just let people vote on them instead of letting politicians make the decision?
-Of course, there's a myriad of 'Yes, Minister'-style shenanigans that would go on amongst the people empowered to develop the policy proposals, but this is already the case with policy making.
+If the proposals are all well-defined, why not just let people vote on them instead of letting politicians make the decision?
+Of course, there's a myriad of [*Yes Minister*-style](https://www.youtube.com/watch?v=dIto5mwDLxo&list=PL9186CClz5SosGxKQRAOTxjg6UnKSRf6r&index=5) shenanigans that would go on amongst the people empowered to develop the policy proposals, but this is already the case with policy making.
 In a case where all options are one-or-another flavor of bad, politicians might even welcome the ability to say that they're just carrying out a decision made by the electorate, instead of having to take responsibility for the decision themselves.
 There would obviously be some technical obstacles to overcome, we don't currently have the infrastructure to run regular nation- or region-wide votes on a weekly or monthly basis.
 But if these were addressed I think referenda could give people a sense of control over decision-making that is currently lacking.

 **Something else?**